souenzzo/souenzzo.github.io/_posts/2019-03-04-php+sql-docker-setup.markdown

 {% endhighlight %}

-It need to have a name. `my-postgres` in this case.
+This docker container has to have a name. `my-postgres` in this case.
 It will be used

 To connect a client to postgres, we can run